Fradhyle/PyDDNS/README.md

 #### Questions
 1. **Is it okay to save API token/key in plain text?**
     - I also considered about this for a long time.\
-      In conclusion, I decided to save it as plain text because it's already safe method.
+      In conclusion, I decided to save it as plain text because it's already safe method.\
+      But, I will remove API Key method later because of Cloudflare's recommendation
 ---
 #### To-Do
 - [ ] Stay in background and run regularly.